Derek Adams: Bradford City

 On 4 June 2021, Adams was confirmed manager of Bradford City, signing a three-year deal.

 On 15 February 2022, Adams was sacked by the club with his last match in charge being a 1–0 home defeat to Exeter City that left his side in 12th position, eight points off the play-offs.
-Following this defeat, Adams said in his post-match interview, “If [Bradford] are going to get a new manager in they’re not going to get as successful a manager as myself in the door.
-That’s obvious to everyone, because my record is up there with all the records in this league.”
+Following this defeat, Adams said in his post-match interview, "If [Bradford] are going to get a new manager in they're not going to get as successful a manager as myself in the door.
+That's obvious to everyone, because my record is up there with all the records in this league."
 They subsequently replaced him with Mark Hughes.

 Morecambe (second spell)

 On 24 February 2022, Adams returned to Morecambe after Stephen Robinson, the manager who had replaced Adams in the summer, returned to Scotland to manage St Mirren.

+On 20 November 2023, with Morecambe sitting ninth in League Two, Adams' release clause was met and he subsequently left the club to pursue an opportunity elsewhere.

+Ross County (third spell)

+Adams left Morecambe to become Ross County manager for a third time in November 2023.
+His first game in charge was a 0–0 draw.

+Adams received backlash in December following his post-match comments after losing at home to Dundee through a last-minute goal, in which he slammed the standard of Scottish football as being "shocking", calling the game "one of the worst games I've ever seen", and claiming his former team Morecambe were "miles better" than his Ross County squad, specifying that "I've left a side down in England's League Two that is miles better than this team.
+And that's saying something, we had the bottom budget in League Two and we were a hundred times better than this."
+Adams would later stand by his comments regarding the standard of Scottish football, but admitted regret in his comparison to his former employer and apologised to his playing squad for the comment.

+Adams resigned from his position at Ross County on 7 February 2024, the day after a 5–0 defeat at Motherwell.

+Morecambe (third spell)

+On 3 June 2024, Adams was appointed Morecambe manager for a third time on a rolling contract.
+Morecambe were subsequently relegated from EFL League Two to the National League at the end of the 24/25 season.

+On 18 August 2025, following the club's takeover by Panjab Warriors, Adams was sacked.